-The Design_Code_Build program welcomes students in grades 6 through 8 to participate in one-day events that provide engaging hands-on STEAM (science, technology, engineering, arts, math) learning opportunities.
+The Design_Code_Build (DCB) weekend workshop program welcomes students in grades 6 through 8 to participate in one-day weekend events that provide engaging hands-on STEAM (science, technology, engineering, arts, math) learning opportunities.
 Activities focus on problem-solving and innovation through the lens of computer science and computing history.
-Each event welcomes up to 100 students and features a keynote “rock star” speaker from the tech industry.
-Rock stars explore their personal and professional journeys and share insights that help to inspire students’ interest and curiosity.
-The program is supported by volunteers from the tech industry who act as role models and mentors, allowing students to meet and get to know real tech professionals.

-Level 2 builds on the introductory program, exploring the engineering design process as students work in small teams to solve a tech challenge using Raspberry Pi technology.
+This 4-hour workshop allows students to explore the engineering design process as they work in small teams to solve a tech challenge using Raspberry Pi technology.
 Throughout the day, participants design, code, and build with a variety of electronic components and household supplies.
 Program instructors help participants to make personal connections with artifacts and stories from the Museum’s collection as they learn from history to design for the future.
-This program is suitable for students who have previously participated in the introductory program or who have some experience with computer programming.
+This program is suitable for students who have previously participated in the Mazes & Music program or who have some experience with computer programming.